Employee Q&A about the employee survey

 Conducting the survey every year enables us to get employee feedback on a timely basis for ongoing improvements.

-This excludes legislative and judicial branch employees as well as employees at the public higher education institutions.
+This excludes legislative and judicial branch employees.
 This also excludes Work Study students and nonemployee work contract employees.
 Nonemployee groups include pages, retired firefighters, board/commission members on stipend, Ecology Youth Corp, reservists, emergency firefighters and National Guard in the Human Resource Management System (HRMS).
-The HRMS Nonemployee Coding Reference Guide is available on the HRMS Data Definitions website.

-Prior to the opening of a new survey, State HR contacts the deputies of executive branch agencies (minus higher education) and previous survey contacts to announce the upcoming survey.
+At the beginning of June, State HR contacts the previous survey contacts to announce the upcoming survey.
 They are asked to provide a survey contact name if they wish to participate in the survey.

 State HR updates the Survey Contact list with the names provided.
 This updated list is used for all further communication on the new Survey.